Fergie’s Handwriting Reveals Her Deepest Secret Ahead Of Princess Eugenie’s Wedding

 The handwriting is on the wall so to speak for Sarah Ferguson, ex-wife of Prince Andrew and mother of Princess Eugenie.
-The 28-year-old is set to have the next British Royal Wedding in October when she marries Jack Brooksbank on October 12 of this year at St. George’s Chapel in Windsor Castle.
+The 28-year-old princess is set to have the next British royal wedding when she marries Jack Brooksbank on October 12 at St. George’s Chapel in Windsor Castle.

 According to a report from Express, Sarah Ferguson, the Duchess of York, revealed some needs she has ahead of her daughter’s wedding.
 A handwriting expert explained that Fergie needs to feel involved in her daughter upcoming nuptials.

-Graphology expert Tracey Trussell of Handright said, “Sarah needs an emotional high and something to get her teeth into.
+“Sarah needs an emotional high and something to get her teeth into.
 She enjoys keeping busy with lots of interests and getting involved with everything that’s going on.
-She still often finds herself rushing around like a dizzy chicken getting distracted and wishing there were more hours in the day.”
+She still often finds herself rushing around like a dizzy chicken getting distracted and wishing there were more hours in the day,” Graphology expert Tracey Trussell of Handright said.

-The Duchess is thrilled about her daughter’s engagement to Brooksbank.
+The duchess is thrilled about her daughter’s engagement to Brooksbank.
 She welcomed him on Twitter shortly after news of the couple’s engagement became public and called him a son.
 She divorced Prince Andrew in 1996, but the two remained close and raised their daughters together over the last two-plus decades.
 In fact, they still reportedly live together at the Royal Lodge in Windsor.

 Excited to write for @EveningStandard on the merger of my foundation @ChildrenCrisis with @streetchilduk.
 Together with @tomdannatt we can achieve even more.
 Thankyou @George_Osborne for support… https://t.co/v7lqp20mnw